COMP122/comp122-s22/format_encodings/encode_utf8.md

-# Encoding UTF-8 Characters
+# UTF-8 Encoding of Unicode

-## Algorithm: UTF-8 Index to UTF-8 Encoding
+## Algorithm: Unicode to UTF-8 Encoding

-*  Prerequisite: Convert the UTF-8 Index, e.g., U+00FE, into a binary string: 2# 1111 1110.
+*  Prerequisite: Convert the Unicode character, e.g., U+00FE, into a binary string: 2# 1111 1110.
 1. Determine the position of the most significant bit; let `p` be that value.
 2. Consult to following table to determine the value of `l` (length) and `b` (bytes)